 Is your senior dog slowing down?
-Many dog owners attribute this to “aging” and don’t think twice about it.
+Many dog owners attribute this to normal aging and don’t think twice about it.
 But what if I told you that this change in behavior is one of the signs of arthritis in dogs?
-Better yet, what if your beloved dog could feel young again?

 What is arthritis in dogs?